National-Digital-Twin/management-node/README.md

    ```bash
    curl -k https://localhost:8443/realms/master --cert client.crt --key client.key
    ```
-   Note: The client certificate files (client.crt and client.key) must be in your current directory or provide the full path.
+   Note: Keycloak takes about 30 seconds before its ready and the client certificate files (client.crt and client.key) must be in your current directory or provide the full path.
 If you haven't generated these yet, see the [Certificate Setup](#certificate-setup) section.

 5. Access the Keycloak admin console at https://localhost:8443/admin with the following credentials:
    - Username: `admin`